 If you want to place the documents in a safe deposit box, consider putting the box in the name of your revocable living trust.
 A revocable living trust—sometimes simply called a "living trust"—is a legal entity created to hold ownership of an individual's assets.
-With a revocable living trust, the successor trustee of your trust can gain immediate access to the box when the time comes.
+With a revocable living trust, the successor trustee can gain immediate access to the box when the time comes.

-Readily Accessible Places
+Storing Your Documents in Readily Accessible Places

 Resist the temptation to "hide" your will.
 People have been known to place their estate planning documents under mattresses, inside books, and even wrapped in plastic in the refrigerator.
 If no one can find your will during your lifetime, they likely won't be able to find it after your death, either.

-Store Your Will With Your Estate Planning Attorney
+Storing Your Documents With Your Attorney

 You might also place your will with the executor or personal representative you named in the document to settle your estate.
 This person will have the most immediate need to locate it after your death.
-Ideally, you've already talked with her so you know she's willing to take on the job.
-If she dies before you do, you would have to amend your will anyway.
-If everything goes as planned, she'll have the will at her fingertips.
+Ideally, you've already talked with them so you know they're willing to take on the job.
+If they die before you do, you would have to amend your will anyway.
+But if everything goes as planned, they'll have the will at their fingertips when the time comes.

-If No One Can Find Your Documents
+What Happens If No One Can Find Your Documents?

 If your original documents can't be found after your death, the presumption will be that you either did not leave a will or you intended to destroy it.